ezEngine/docs-src/pages/docs/custom-code/visual-script/visual-script-class-asset.md

 ### Logic

-This group contains mathematical logic operators as well as conditions.
+This group contains mathematical logic operators as well as conditions and loops.
 Very important nodes are:

 * `Branch`: An `if` condition node with two possible outcomes.
 * `Switch`: Several variants to map one value to multiple possible outcomes.